-Brandon Svac spent his summer in New York City interning for J.P.
+Brandon Svac spent a summer in New York City interning for J.P.
 Morgan as a Residential Mortgage-Backed Security Banking & Originations (RMBS Banking) Analyst.

 What were your internship responsibilities?

 During my internship, I primarily worked with the preparation of legal documents and development of presentations for senior bankers and senior client management.
 Additionally, I conducted some analysis of MBS products and the market, and developed potential pitches on two prospective clients that the firm should contact with opportunities.